Kudos Diaper Teardown: What Makes Kudos Different?

 Layer 5: Back sheet (outer cover)

 Ever felt a diaper so soft you wanted to rub it on your cheek?
 That’s how we feel about Kudos, thanks to the last layer on this “field trip:” The back sheet.
 The back sheet is the super soft material on the outside of the diaper, and it’s typically the first thing felt when a diaper is picked up.
 Just like with the top sheet, when you feel the back sheet on other disposable diapers (including most natural ones), you’re touching fossil-fuel-derived plastic that is engineered to feel soft.
-The back sheet of Kudos diapers is made of sugar-cane derived polyethylene, which is naturally soft and sustainable!
+The back sheet of Kudos diapers is made of blend of sugar-cane derived polyethylene, and PLA sourced from corn starch.

 Layer 6+: Additional Components